 6 February 2015

-Consumers and health professionals are advised that Smith & Nephew, in consultation with the TGA, has issued aregarding the Birmingham Hip Resurfacing (BHR) system, advising of additional warnings when used in certain patient groups.
+Consumers and health professionals are advised that Smith & Nephew, in consultation with the TGA, has issued a hazard alert regarding the Birmingham Hip Resurfacing (BHR) system, advising of additional warnings when used in certain patient groups.

-The BHR system is made up of multiple components and is used in.
+The BHR system is made up of multiple components and is used in hip resurfacing procedures.

 A BHR Resurfacing Head fitting into a

 The warnings have been updated in the Instructions for Use (IFU) and advise that the following groups of patients are at greater risk of requiring early revision surgery if implanted with a BHR system: